Rihay66/3Sisters-Documentation/Engine/3 Sisters-Engine.md

 ```

-However, you do need to look out for any differences between the two when it comes down to migrating from one to another as there can be some differences in missing feature or a function requires additional initializing variables.
+However, you do need to look out for any differences between the two when it comes down to migrating from one to another as there can be some differences in missing feature or a function requires additional initializing variables or parameters.

 Upon reaching at this point, you should understand what the engine contains and how its ecosystem works.
 Now you can move onto understanding how each module operates, the list below will be listed in order of importance before heading into [[Usage]] which there we make a simple game utilizing most the modules of the engine:
 * [[Window]]